FIA Electric GT Championship

 The FIA Electric GT Championship (abbreviated as eGT) is a planned sports car racing series for electric grand tourers sanctioned by the Fédération Internationale de l'Automobile (FIA).

 The inaugural season was originally scheduled to begin in 2023.
-As of October 2025, the series has been postponed indefinitely.
+In November 2024, the series had been postponed indefinitely.

 History

 Headquarters of the FIA and its World Motor Sport Council at the Place de la Concorde.

 The championship was officially announced to the public on May 6, 2021, following the reveal of the FIA's new Electric GT category for electric-powered grand tourer racing cars.
 The technical regulations of the new category were unveiled to the World Motor Sport Council by FIA GT Commission President Leena Gade in December 2020.
 At that point, invitations to tender for the roles of promoter and battery cell supplier to the planned championship had already been announced.
 Together with the public announcement of the championship, Discovery was presented as the appointed worldwide promoter.